 For persistent bleeding gums, there are some essential tests :

 - Oral examination of the teeth and gums

 - Tc, Dc, Esr, Hb%, sugar, calcium, urea, and creatinine

 - Bleeding and clotting time

-Apply gentle pressure for compression, but if bleeding persists apply ice or take ice-cold drinks or juices to stop bleeding.
-Do not brush the teeth; instead you can rinse with salty warm water.
-Keep away from all new medication and visit your physician or dentist at the earliest opportunity to rule out the causes.
+Apply gentle pressure for compression, but if bleeding persists apply ice or drink ice-cold drinks or juices to stop bleeding.
+Do not brush the teeth; instead, you can rinse with salty warm water.
+Keep away from all new medication and visit your physician or dentist at the earliest opportunity to find the cause of your bleeding gums.
 It is important to visit the dentist at least once every six months for plaque removal.
 Follow your dentist’s home care instructions, because the dentist may recommend rinsing with salt water or hydrogen peroxide and water.
-Try to avoid using commercial, alcohol-containing mouthwashes, which aggravate the problem.
+Try to avoid using commercial, alcohol-containing mouthwashes, which aggravate the problem of bleeding gums .

-Floss teeth twice a day to keep plaque from building up on your teeth.
+Floss your teeth twice a day to keep plaque from building up on your teeth.
 Eliminate snacks between meals and reduce carbohydrate intake to help prevent plaque build-up on teeth.
-Use an oral irrigation device on the low setting to massage the gums, and maintain a balanced, healthy diet.
-You should also know some additional tips that could be helpful for bleeding gums.
-First, you should avoid the use of tobacco, which aggravates bleeding gums.
-Have poorly fitting dentures adjusted and relined by your dentist if they are causing sore spots in gums causing bleeding gums.
+Use an oral irrigation device (Waterpik) on the low setting to massage the gums, and maintain a balanced, healthy diet.